michalroots/tdf-handbook/about.md

 ## About this Handbook
 This handbook aims to provide you with a clear overview of how TDF functions and how you could get involved.

 Note: TDF is evolving fast.
-If you notice that something is missing or out of date, reach out ==to us / documentation Steward== or make a suggestion directly in our ==github repo==
+If you notice that something is missing or out of date, reach out to our documentation Steward or make a suggestion directly in our github repo.

 For more detailed information check out our [Pink Paper](https://docs.google.com/document/d/177JkHCy0AhplsaEEYpFHBsiI6d4uLk0TgURSKfBIewE/mobilebasic).